agentOfChaos/oversized_syringe/README.md

 The file's directory and compression formats are pretty much understood now (I'd say 99.9%); the developement is now aimed at creating a stable and usable tool

+# Correctness

+I tried unpacking and repacking some of the game's archives for testing purposes, here's the results:
+* The original game file and the rebuilt version have the same size in bytes, however, the internal structure is a tad bit different, and thus they have different checksums
+* Anyway, after unpacking, the recursive checksums of the extracted folders do match
+* TODO: test it against the actual game

 # Usage

 ## CLI version